openstate/multilateral-organisations/README.md

 - `flask mlo load-records --csv-file files/World_Bank_corporate_procurement_contract_awards.csv`

 ## To enter the MySQL database
 - `sudo docker exec -it mlo_mysql_1 bash`
 - `mysql -p`
 - Retrieve database password from `docker/docker-compose.yml` and enter it in the prompt

+## Update the data
+- See the `data` folder for instructions on how to update the datasets